We LOVE Tofu.....

-I like to roll the ‘meatballs’ in almond flour which gives them a delicious crunchy coating, but if you have nut allergies, you can always roll them in breadcrumbs / gluten-free breadcrumbs.
+We like to roll the ‘meatballs’ in almond flour which gives them a delicious crunchy coating, but if you have nut allergies, you can always roll them in breadcrumbs / gluten-free breadcrumbs.

-The spicy tomato sauce is one of my go-to sauces for any recipe.
+The spicy tomato sauce is one of our go-to sauces for any recipe.
 It just goes well with any pasta or rice dish, and is super quick!
 It uses fresh tomatoes, but tinned tomatoes will also work just fine.
 In fact, in the photos we used passata, as we had somehow forgotten to buy fresh OR tinned tomatoes (whoops) You can also change out the spices and add / take out anything you want – you could add saffron, cumin or any other herb like rosemary.
 Whatever your taste buds are asking for!

 I’ve made this dish to be like a traditional meatball and spaghetti dish but you could just as easily make the ‘meatballs' into patties and pan them, burger style.

-- 350 ml sunflower oil for frying ‘meatballs’, use more if necessary
+- 350 ml sunflower oil (for frying ‘meatballs’, use more if necessary)

-- 4 cloves garlic crushed
+- 4 cloves garlic (crushed)

-- 1 tbsp dried thyme
+- 1 tablespoon dried thyme

-- 2 regular-sized courgettes shredded / grated
+- 2 regular-sized courgettes (shredded / grated)

-- 1 tsp salt
+- 1 teaspoon salt

-- 1 tsp pepper
+- 1 teaspoon pepper

-- 200 g firm tofu mashed up with a fork
+- 200 g firm tofu (mashed up with a fork)

 - 75 g chickpea flour